-(1) Except as otherwise indicated, each person named in the table has sole voting and investment power, subject to the Utah Control Shares Acquisition Statute, with respect to all common stock beneficially owned, subject to applicable community property law.
-Except as otherwise indicated, each person may be reached at our corporate offices c/o ClearOne, Inc., 5225 Wiley Post Way, Suite 500, Salt Lake City, Utah 84116.

-(2) The percentages shown in Column (B) are calculated based on 9,125,287 shares of common stock outstanding on June 26, 2015.
-The numbers shown in Column (D) and percentages shown in Column (E) include the shares of common stock actually owned as of June 26, 2015 and the shares of common stock that the identified person or group had the right to acquire within 60 days of such date.
-In calculating the percentage of ownership, all shares of common stock that each identified person or group had the right to acquire within 60 days of June 26, 2015 upon the exercise of options shown in Column (C) are deemed to be outstanding for the purpose of computing the percentage of the shares of common stock owned by the persons or groups listed above.

-(3) Includes 75,329 shares held in the Baldwin Family Trust; 45,500 owned jointly with his spouse; 11,764 shares owned directly, of which 11,000 are held in an IRA under the name of Mr. Baldwin.

-(4) Amounts for Mr. Edward D. Bagley include (i) 126,166 shares held by Edward D. Bagley's spouse with respect to which he disclaims beneficial ownership but also has acknowledged he may be deemed the owner (ii) 800,000 shares that are deemed to be owned by his spouse based on the fact she is a trustee of the trust in which such shares are held and (iii) 834 shares of common stock issuable upon exercise of stock options.
+- Except as otherwise indicated, each person named in the table has sole voting and investment power, subject to the Utah Control Shares Acquisition Statute, with (1) respect to all common stock beneficially owned, subject to applicable community property law.
+Except as otherwise indicated, each person may be reached at our corporate offices c/o ClearOne, Inc., 5225 Wiley Post Way, Suite 500, Salt Lake City, Utah 84116. - (2) The percentages shown in Column (B) are calculated based on 9,191,333 shares of common stock outstanding on April 27, 2016.
+The numbers shown in Column (D) and percentages shown in Column (E) include the shares of common stock actually owned as of April 27, 2016 and the shares of common stock that the identified person or group had the right to acquire within 60 days of such date.
+In calculating the percentage of ownership, all shares of common stock that each identified person or group had the right to acquire within 60 days of April 27, 2016 upon the exercise of options shown in Column (C) are deemed to be outstanding for the purpose of computing the percentage of the shares of common stock owned by the persons or groups listed above. - Includes 75,329 shares held in the Baldwin Family Trust; 25,500 owned jointly with his spouse; 11,968 shares owned directly, of which 11,000 are held in an IRA (3) under the name of Mr. Baldwin. - (4) Amounts for Mr. Edward D. Bagley include (i) 126,166 shares held by Edward D. Bagley's spouse with respect to which he disclaims beneficial ownership but also has acknowledged he may be deemed the owner (ii) 800,000 shares that are deemed to be owned by his spouse based on the fact she is a trustee of the trust in which such shares are held and (iii) 834 shares of common stock issuable upon exercise of stock options.
 Mr. Edward D. Bagley has sole voting and dispositive power over 1,833,969 shares (including the shares that may be acquired pursuant to the exercise of stock options) and shared voting and dispositive power over the 126,166 shares held by Mr. Edward D. Bagley's spouse.
 This information is based upon Schedules 13D/A, as filed by Mr. Edward D. Bagley with the SEC on March 14, 2013 and November 15, 2013.
 E. Bryan Bagley, who resigned as Director effective November 6, 2012 is the son of Edward D. Bagley, and each of them has previously disclaimed beneficial ownership of common stock beneficially owned by the other.
 The amounts indicated for Mr. Edward D. Bagley do not include any shares held by E. Bryan Bagley.
-All shares indicated as beneficially owned by Edward D. Bagley are subject to application of the Utah Control Shares Acquisition Act.
+All shares indicated as beneficially owned by Edward D. Bagley are subject to application of the Utah Control Shares Acquisition Act. - Represents 600,014 shares of our common stock beneficially owned by investment advisers directly or indirectly owned by Wellington Group Holdings LLP.
+This (5) information is based upon a Schedule 13G/A, as filed and amended with the SEC as of February 11, 2016.
+The investment advisers identified in this filing are Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management LLP.
+The investment advisers on behalf of their clients have sole voting and dispositive power over all of these shares.
+The address of investment advisers listed in the filing is 280 Congress Street, Boston, MA 02210.